Density of real and complex decomposable univariate polynomials

-This precise description of $\cnd$, with the section $\nu_{n,d}$, is the basis for our tight bounds on the real and complex densities that we consider.
+This precise description of $\cnd$, with the section $\nu_{n,d}$, is the basis for our bounds on the real and complex densities that we consider.

-The convex function $d+n/d$ of $d$ assumes its maximum among the proper divisors of $n$ at $d=l$ and $d=n/l$, where $l$ is the least prime number dividing $n$; see \cite{gat13}.
+The convex function $d+n/d$ of $d$ assumes its maximum among the proper divisors of $n$ at $d=l$ and $d=n/l$, where $l$ is the least prime number dividing $n$; see von zur Gathen \cite{gat13}.
 Thus the two ``large'' components of $\cn$ are $C_{n,l}$ and $C_{n,n/l}$, unless $n = l^{2}$, when they coincide.
-We will deal with the other components of smaller dimension at the end of \ref{section: density estimates in R}.
+We will deal with the other components of smaller dimension at the end of Section \ref{section: density estimates in R}.

 We also want to show that the sum of the two ``large'' densities bounds the density of $\cn$ from below.
 To this end, it suffices to prove that the intersection of the two components has small dimension.
 Since both are irreducible, it suffices to show that they are distinct.
 This follows easily from Ritt's Second Theorem.
-In fact, the following geometric variant of the normal form for Ritt's Theorem in \cite{gat14} provides precise bounds. \begin{theorem} Let $n$, $d$, and $e=n/d$ be as above, with $e > d \geq 2$ in addition, $i = \gcd(d,e)$, $s= \lfloor e/d \rfloor$ and $F$ a field of characteristic either $0$ or coprime to $n$.
+In fact, the following geometric variant of the normal form for Ritt's Theorem in von zur Gathen \cite{gat14} provides precise bounds. \begin{theorem} Let $n$, $d$, and $e=n/d$ be as above, with $e > d \geq 2$ in addition, $i = \gcd(d,e)$, $s= \lfloor e/d \rfloor$ and $F$ a field of characteristic either $0$ or coprime to $n$.
 Then $X=C_{n,d}(F) \cap C_{n,e}(F) $ is a closed algebraic subvariety of $P_n(F)$.

 When $d \geq 3i$, then $X$ has exactly two irreducible components, one of dimension $ 2i+s-1 $ and another one of dimension $2i$, and the intersection of the two is irreducible of dimension $2i-1$.
 When $d \leq 2i$, then $X$ is irreducible.
 It has dimension $d+e/d - 3/2$ if $d=2i$, and dimension $2d + e/d - 3$ if $d = i$.